-- (a) The designated Chief Operations Officer (COO) is responsible for enforcing the rules in respect of information communication and information technology. - (b) The policies as applicable to information communication and information technology are available on the UFS' website, and it is the student's responsibility to acquaint herself/himself with the said policies.
-The misuse of the UFS' information systems can result in disciplinary action against a student.
+- (a) The designated Deputy Vice-Chancellor is responsible for enforcing the rules in respect of information communication and information technology. - (b) The policies as applicable to information communication and information technology are available on the UFS's website, and it is the student's responsibility to acquaint herself/himself with the said policies.
+The misuse of the UFS's information systems can result in disciplinary action against a student.

-A9 QUALIFICATION CERTIFICATES, DEAN'S MEDALS, AND SENATE MEDALS
+A9 QUALIFICATION CERTIFICATES, DEAN'S MEDALS AND SENATE MEDALS